Meeco/docs/guides/oidc/oidc4vp.md

 **Responses**

-The presentation request JWT.
+Signed presentation request JWT token.

 ## Verify Presentation Request

-Verify a (signed) presentation request JWT.
+Verification of SIOP token signature and extract the verifiable presentation, than verification of verifiable presentation structure, signatures and if data provided match presentation definition.

 **Endpoint**